humanitiesNerd/Culturia/README.md

-# Short notes on npms.scm
+# Short notes on npmjs.scm